-The Digital Humanities Summer Scholarship (DHSS) is a competitive, six-week internship where students engage with Digital Humanities: learning digital tools, methodologies, and community practices in order to build a research project of their own design.
+The Digital Humanities Summer Scholarship (DHSS) is a competitive, six-week seminar where students engage with Digital Humanities: learning digital tools, methodologies, and community practices in order to build a research project of their own design.
 They work independently and as a collective to understand and participate in rigorous original research.
-We are in our third year of the program.
+We are in our fifth year of the program.

 Q: Who runs this program?
 Where is it housed?

 This program, originally funded by a Mellon grant, is currently funded by The Lafayette Libraries, and is housed in Lafayette College’s Skillman Library.
 The program is headed by Angela Perkins, Director of Digital Scholarship Services (DSS), and collaboratively run by members of its Research and Instruction Department, with support from Digital Scholarship Services (DSS), and many other members of our community.

 As the place where disciplines, methodologies, and research expertise intersect, the Library is the natural home for the program.